 Custom SettingsBack to top

-These settings allow you toggle on and off various display options and are unique to each theme.
+These settings allow you to toggle on and off various display options and are unique to each theme.
 Expedition includes the following custom settings:

 When enabled, a search link will appear in your site’s header, allowing users to search for an item or product by date from anywhere on your site.
 When disabled, the search link will be hidden.

 Similar to the footer, this setting intelligently derives shades of your chosen text colour (see text colour setting above for more information) to be used in your header.
 Based on the text colour you choose, the header style setting gives you three options: light, accent and inverted.
-The light option will apply a white to the background and use your selected text colour for text.
-The accent option will use your chosen primary colour as the background and use white for the text.
-The inverted option will use your chosen secondary colour as the background and also use white for the text.
+The light option will apply white to the background and use your selected text colour for text.
+The accent option will use your chosen primary colour as the background and white for the text.
+The inverted option will use your chosen secondary colour as the background and white for the text.